traefik/traefik/docs/user-guide/kubernetes.md

 If you were to visit `example.com/static` the request would then be passed onto `static.otherdomain.com/static` and s`tatic.otherdomain.com` would receive the request with the Host header being `static.otherdomain.com`.

+!!! note
-Note: The per ingress annotation overides whatever the global value is set to.
+    The per ingress annotation overides whatever the global value is set to.
     So you could set `disablePassHostHeaders` to `true` in your toml file and then enable passing the host header per ingress if you wanted.

 ## Excluding an ingress from Træfik